In-depth Notes for Lost and Haunted Ways

 The Album Art

 All of the photography used for the CD is the work of Lucie Robinson, who arose in the English county of Stafford, before migrating to Central London.
 She has a wonderful eye for texture, light, and color, be it still life or portraiture, and a bone-deep love of natural beauty.
 She is also responsible for nearly all the photos seen above.
-Although I might have taken one or two myself, I honestly do not remember.
+Whichever one or two I took myself, I honestly do not remember.

-The album’s cover photo is of the North Tower of Tutbury Castle, a feature of what would have been the Castle’s inner wall.
+The album’s cover photo shows the North Tower of Tutbury Castle, part of what would have been the Castle’s inner wall.
 Completed around 1460, near the end of Henry VI’s reign, the tower is said to be haunted by a “white lady.”

 The following photo was taken at Peveril Castle, in the Peaks District.
 A detail of it was also used for the CD disc art.
 The extended bits on the banner above is a fantasy landscape that I created in Photoshop, from this and several other photos taken nearby the castle ruins.

 Peveril Castle is first recorded in the Doomsday Survey of 1086.
 It became a royal possession of Henry II in 1155, who visited several times, and an armed fortress during the Rebellion of 1173.
 In 1216 King John gave it to William de Ferrers, decedent cousin of the original owner of Tutbury Castle.